outlaws42/weather-kiosk_backend/README.md

 I previously wrote the weather kiosk using a raspberry pi with a display to display weather information.
 This has a bit of a different purpose.
 This will take information from a weather API (Currently OWM) and gleen what information I want.
 It will then present this information through a Flask API for the local network to consume.
-For me the main display is going to be simalur display  with a 5" or 6" screen that will set a desk.
+For me the main display is going to be simalur display  with a 5" or 6" screen that will set on a desk.
 This time I am thinking this display will be a retired phone mounted in a frame running a flutter frontend.

 Seperating the frontend from the backend allows for any frontend that can read the created API and display it differently depending on the device it is runnning on.